Cytarabine is a type of chemotherapy drug and is also known by its brand name, Ara C.

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 6 months afterwards.
+This treatment might harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-It is unknown whether this treatment affects fertility in people.
+It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.

 In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

 - other vaccines, but they might not give you as much protection as usual

 - the coronavirus (COVID-19) vaccine - talk to your doctor or pharmacist about the best time to have it in relation to your cancer treatment